By AMSAT Oct 28,2022

 How a Hybrid World is Impacting Technology Management

 The Covid pandemic forced a number of businesses to switch to a more flexible and hybrid work environment.
-The management of technology assets will certainly represent challenges for IT departments with the adoption of a hybrid work mode.
-In the past, legacy assets would have been categorized as on-premises data center servers, desktop PCs, network equipment, and other conventional hardware found in an office.
-This was the way of life before the epidemic.
-The use of cloud, SaaS, and virtual resources has increased as employees work more from home and other distant places rather than from the office.
+With the adoption of a hybrid work mode, managing technology assets represent profound challenges for IT departments.
+Prior to Covid-19, legacy assets would have been categorized as on-premises data center servers, desktop PCs, network equipment, and other conventional hardware found in an office.
+But post-pandemic, the use of cloud, SaaS, and virtual resources has increased as employees work more from home and other distant places rather than from the office.

 As a result, the traditional definition of technological assets must change in order to encompass a wide variety of technology that was previously unconsidered from the standpoint of IT, such as individual devices utilized in the workplace.